se-edu/se-book/reuse/apis/what/q-tick-trueFalse.md

 <panel header=":lock::key: True or False?">
 <question>

-Defining component APIs early allows components to be developed in parallel.
+Defining component APIs early is useful for developing components in parallel.

-- [ ] a.
-True
+- ( ) True
-- [ ] b.
-False
+- ( ) False

 <div slot="answer">

-- [x] a.
 True
-- [ ] b.
-False

 Explanation: Yes, once we know the precise behavior expected of each component, we can start developing them in parallel.